Last updated on February 24th, 2025 at 10:49 am

 Personal Belongings: Keep your belongings secure, especially in crowded areas and tourist sites.

-By taking these common-sense precautions, you can safely enjoy your visit to Uzbekistan and experience its rich culture, history, and hospitality with no issues.
+By taking these common-sense precautions, you can ensure your safety in Uzbekistan and experience its rich culture, history, and hospitality with no issues.

 13 – Is Uzbekistan Worth Visiting?